Can Stress Cause Fatigue?

 We made it through airport security and down to our departure gate and I recall been so relieved to find a seat, and this was only the beginning of our trip.
 In my mind rose the question “how am I gonna get through the next 24 hours, or so”?
 My thoughts were predominantly negative and I struggled to be happy and excited for the kids.

 Finally, we arrived in Lapland.
 The beautiful winter wonderland scenery, companied with the excitement of the children and the general happy atmosphere, gave my spirits a much-needed lift.
 Mentally, I felt better, and looking back I see I had more energy as a result.

 We had a great time over the next few hours throwing snowballs, taking reindeer and husky rides, and of course, visiting Santa himself.
 After all the excitement had subsided and we were on our way back to the airport I slowly began to shut down.
 I spoke only when necessary, could hardly keep my head up, as I despaired over how I was going to make the long walk through the terminals, back to the car and home to bed.
 By now the fatigue was adding to my stress, and my stress was adding to my fatigue.

 I don’t remember much of the trip home but I will never forget how I felt, both physically and mentally.
+Every step was an effort, it felt as though I was trudging through wet concrete, and my mind had gone numb.
+I questioned my very existence.
 The aftermath was a four-day sleeping binge.
 This was one of the lowest times in my life.
 A time that I am grateful to have behind me.
 A time I never wish to return to.